Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Our bank and electric company also offer reduced tickets to local attractions as well.
 The electric company also sells light bulbs, water heaters and AC and furnaces at a great discount as well.

 Our bank has encouraged it's customers to NEVER pay bills over the phone.
 They have had many scary stories about things that went wrong for their customers when they did that.
-Identity theft can be a problem as well as the situation of wanting to make a one time bill payment and the company takes it upon themselves to keep taking money out of their account at the same time of each month without their permission.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.